Blog

 How to Wear a Facemask (The Right Way)

-In a 2009 WHO report[8] on the use of facemasks for slowing the spread of influenza virus, the following statement highlights the importance of wearing a facemask correctly:
+In a 2009 WHO report[8] on the use of facemasks for slowing the spread of the influenza virus, the following statement highlights the importance of wearing a facemask correctly:

-“Using a mask incorrectly however, may actually increase the risk of transmission, rather than reduce it.
+“Using a mask incorrectly, however, may actually increase the risk of transmission, rather than reduce it.
 If masks are to be used, this measure should be combined with other general measures to help prevent the human-to-human transmission of influenza, training on the correct use of masks and consideration of cultural and personal values.”

 According to the US Centre for Disease Control, your facemask should meet the following criteria in order to be effective[9]: